 - Think about a time you were required to match your spending to a budget or spending plan, either at home or work.
 What was that experience like for you?

-These types of open-ended interview “questions” can help you understand your clients’ money-related attitudes and allow them to share more about their experiences.
+Open-ended interview “questions” can help you understand your clients’ money-related attitudes and allow them to share more about their experiences.
 The downside of this process is that it is difficult to standardize the measurement of attitudes across all clients and ensure accuracy without a scoring rubric.

 Money Attitudes Tests